cortexrd/Knack-Toolkit-Library/README.md

 First, I wish to say a big *\"thank you\"* to **Soluntech** for their gracious permission to use a portion of their code to manage the dynamic library loading.
-To be honest, I don\'t fully understand it, but it sure does a wonderful job, and allowed me to start the KTL project.
-In short, it uses a list of libraries your App will need, and automatically loads them with the LazyLoad function.
+This is the cornerstone that allowed kickstarting the KTL project.
+In short, it uses a list of libraries your app will need, and automatically loads them with the LazyLoad function.
 Don\'t worry, you don\'t need to understand all of this since the setup is already done.

 ### Developing your code locally -- aka CLS mode

-Traditionally, i.e. without the Bootloader, all your App code resides in the Builder\'s Javascript and CSS panes.
-But if you enable the Bootloader, you'll be able to load your Javascript and CSS code from your hard drive instead, at run-time.
+Traditionally, i.e. without the Bootloader, all your app code resides in the Builder\'s Javascript and CSS panes.
+But if you leverage the Bootloader, you'll be able to load your Javascript and CSS code from your hard drive instead, at run-time.
 This means you can now code and save directly on your workstation, without having to copy/paste the code